BillyMcDermot/MScProject/README.md

 ga_meg.m				Uses the GA on the MEG data in different scenarios (figure 8)

+hist_kuramoto.m 			Takes random samples of oscillators and creates a histogram of their phase (appendix 1)

+qq_meg.m 				Takes random samples of participants, conditions, and channels and creatse a qq plot (appendix 2)

 For scripts to work, you will need the data listed above and to change the location of the files to your file location(s) when they are loaded in the scripts.